nehabharati/dashboard-with-auth/README.md

 - Table with serach and sort feature.
 Clicking on the table heads will sort the table
 - Used the Hops metric obtained from Punk API and displayed it as a chart.
 Also used many other parameters and added it into the table

+The React router works as follows
+- Routes to home, login, register and dashboard pages are provided
+- Once logged in, user will not be able to go to the register page
+- Once logged out, user will be sent to home page

 Punk api - https://punkapi.com/documentation/